tgstation/tgstation/.github/guides/STANDARDS.md

 As BYOND's Dream Maker (henceforth "DM") is an object-oriented language, code must be object-oriented when possible in order to be more flexible when adding content to it.
 If you don't know what "object-oriented" means, we highly recommend you do some light research to grasp the basics.

+### Avoid hacky code
+Hacky code, such as adding specific checks, is highly discouraged and only allowed when there is ***no*** other option.
+(Protip: "I couldn't immediately think of a proper way so thus there must be no other option" is not gonna cut it here!
+If you can't think of anything else, say that outright and admit that you need help with it.
+Maintainers exist for exactly that reason.)

+You can avoid hacky code by using object-oriented methodologies, such as overriding a function (called "procs" in DM) or sectioning code into functions and then overriding them as required.

 ### Develop Secure Code

 * Player input must always be escaped safely, we recommend you use stripped_input in all cases where you would use input.
 Essentially, just always treat input from players as inherently malicious and design with that use case in mind